Yes, it’s common to experience contractions before your water breaks; labor often starts with contractions alone.

 Healthcare professionals encourage trusting natural processes while staying informed about warning signs that require immediate attention.
 Birth preparation classes often emphasize recognizing true versus false labor symptoms so mothers feel empowered rather than overwhelmed by unpredictability.

-Having support from partners or doulas during this phase also makes a huge difference emotionally by providing reassurance amid physical sensations that might feel intense yet normal.
+Having support from partners, family members, nurses, midwives, or doulas during this phase can also make a huge difference emotionally by providing reassurance amid physical sensations that might feel intense yet normal.

 Key Takeaways: Can I Have Contractions Without My Water Breaking?